HaeffnerLab/bem-savio/README.md

 ```
 # specify grid origin
 x0 = 0*1e-3
-y0 = 0*1e-3
+y0 = 2 + 75*1e-3
-z0 = 2 + 75*1e-3
+z0 = 0*1e-3

 # specify grid points
-Lx, Ly, Lz = 0.500, 0.100, 0.200
+Lx, Ly, Lz = 0.100, 0.200, 0.500
 s = 0.0025
 sx, sy, sz = s, s, s
 ```

-In the example above, we define the origin as at the center of the xy-plane and at a height of 2000+75 microns because the raise trap surface is 2 mm tall and we expect our trapping height to be 75 microns.
-Furthermore, we define the set of grid points over a volume of 500 x 100 x 200 microns with points every 2.5 microns in all directions (recall ```mesh_units=1e-3```).
+In the example above, we define the origin as at the center of the zx-plane and at a height of y=2000+75 microns because the raise trap surface is 2 mm tall and we expect our trapping height to be 75 microns.
+Furthermore, we define the set of grid points over a volume of 100 x 200 x 500 microns with points every 2.5 microns in all directions (recall ```mesh_units=1e-3```).

 ### Compile Test!